Hiro Peralta

-Hirojenel Benz "Hiro" Magalona Peralta (born November 7, 1994 in Manila, Philippines) is a Filipino former actor best known for his roles in Little Nanay and Tween Hearts.
+Hirojenel Benz "Hiro" Magalona Peralta (born November 7, 1994, in Manila, Philippines) is a Filipino businessman and former actor who is best known for his roles in Little Nanay and Tween Hearts.

 Early life and education

 Peralta was born in Manila and raised by his uncle's family in Quezon City.
 His father, Engelbert Garcia Peralta, was a sous chef turned custom broker, and his mother, Jean Senen Magalona Peralta, is a crooner in Japan.
 Perlata's mother is the second cousin of Francis Magalona.
 Peralta's elder brother, model Benjamin "Benjie" Peralta, was reportedly murdered in 2009, which was the reason behind her father's initial disapproval for him to enter the entertainment business.

 Peralta spent his primary education at Esteban Abada Elementary School in 2006, his secondary education in St. Patrick School of Quezon City, where he and Liza Soberano were schoolmates.
 He was admitted to Trinity University of Asia, where he pursued his bachelor's degree in business administration majoring in financial management, but later deferred to pursue show business.